jlapeyre/ranwalk-Julia-vs-Cxx/README.md

 * 1.27s  Julia v0.3
 * 1.68s  Julia v0.4

-The Julia code runs much faster than the C++ code.
-This is similar to other
-testimonies: I heard about Julia and decided to test it.
+This is similar to other testimonies: I heard about Julia and decided to test it.
 It takes a few minutes to learn, a few minutes to code an example, and the results are astonishing.
 I had been putting off moving from perl to python.
 Now, I don't have to.

 #### Running the comparison